Orestistsira/auth-computer-arch-lab-ex2/README.md

 | 1GHz | 1000 | 1000 |
 | 3GHz | 1000 | 333 |

-We observe that the system clock is default and the CPU clock follows the values we give as input flags.
-If we add another cpu, it will take the value of cpu clock.
+We observe that the system clock is default and includes the memory controller and memory bus, the CPU clock follows the values we give as input flags and sets the cpu core and cache clock.
+If we add another cpu, it will take the value of cpu cluster clock.

 1GHz: